-A woman brought a limp and obviously dead duck into a vet.
+A woman brought a limp and obviously dead duck into the veterinarian.

 As she laid her pet on the table, the vet pulled out his stethoscope and listened to the bird’s chest.

 After a moment or two, the vet shook his head sadly and said, “I’m so sorry, your duck has passed away.”

 The distressed owner wailed, “Are you sure, are you really sure?”

 “Yes, I’m quite sure.
 The duck is dead,” he replied.